nanikjava/articles/content/post/kubernetesbraindump.md

 <h2>Pod</h2>

-* Pod is something logical and not physical.
+* **Pod** is something logical and not physical.
 It is just a logical wrapper for a set of containers with it's resources.
 In terms of Docker constructs, a Pod is modelled as a group of Docker containers with shared namespaces and shared filesystem volumes.
 * Containers within a Pod share an IP address and port space, and can find each other via localhost.
 They can also communicate with each other using standard inter-process communications like SystemV semaphores or POSIX shared memory.
 Containers in different Pods have distinct IP addresses and can not communicate by IPC without special configuration.
 These containers usually communicate with each other via Pod IP addresses.
 * A Pod is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
-* A Pod is a Kubernetes abstraction that represents a group of one or more application containers (such as Docker or rkt), and some shared resources for those containers.
+* A Pod is a Kubernetes abstraction that represents a group of one or more application containers (such as _docker_ or _rkt_), and some shared resources for those containers.
 Those resources include:
     - Shared storage, as Volumes
     - Networking, as a unique cluster IP address
     - Information about how to run each container, such as the container image version or specific ports to use